CERT-Polska/mwdblib/docs/cmdline.rst

 Just copy your API token from `/profile` view and paste into the CLI.
 All secrets will be stored in `keyring` and your username will be saved in `~/.mwdb` file.

+.. versionadded:: 3.4.1

+If you're using mwdblib to interact with your self-hosted mwdb-core instance, you can now pass the api url using the standard --api-url option and it will be automatically saved in the config file.

 Looking for recent data
 -----------------------